-Symptom Possible Causes Items to be Checked or Handling Method Electric heater does not work Circuit breaker of the electric heater is switched off Switch on the circuit breaker of the electric heater Lieutic fieater does not work Electric heater is damaged Disconnect power supply and check the electric heater
+Symptom Possible Causes Items to be Checked or Handling Method Electric heater does not work.
+Circuit breaker of the electric heater is switched off.
+Switch on the circuit breaker of the electric heater.
+Electric fleater deed flet work.
+Electric heater is damaged.
+Disconnect power supply and check the electric heater.